ik-workshop/renovate-bug-14322/README.md

 # Renovate Bug Fix

 Labels not set when there is an empty label.
+The renovate congiration does not validate user input, or runtime label setup.
+Github API does not let to push empty labels.
+Renovate can have a behaviour changed slightly.

 - [Issue](https://github.com/renovatebot/renovate/issues/14328)
 - [Bug fix](https://github.com/renovatebot/renovate/pull/14322)